vitroid/GenIce/README.md

 |  | `./lattices`  |
 | Linux | `~/.github/GenIce/lattices` |
 | MacOS | `~/Library/Application Support/GenIce/lattices` |

+[cif2ice](https://github.com/vitroid/cif2ice) is a tool to retrieve a cif file of zeolites from [IZA structure database](http://www.iza-structure.org/databases) and prepare a lattice module in the path above.

 Note: Some structures in different frameworks are identical.